erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ### `CODE raw_code`

-Pushes an nil node + the code hash to the stack.
+Replaces the instruction with a `CodeNode`.

 ```
 CODE(raw_code) |=> CodeNode{raw_code}
 ```

 ### `ACCOUNT_LEAF key nonce balance has_code has_storage`

+Replaces the instuction and, optionally, up to 2 nodes to the left of the instructon with a single `AccountNode` wrapped with a `LeafNode`.

 **Substitution rules**